Creating an Apex Rest API and using it as a custom tool in custom mcp server

 Get SF_CLIENT_ID and SF_CLIENT_SECRET

-On your connected app’s detail screen:
+On your external client app’s detail screen:

-✔ Consumer Key → this is your SF_CLIENT_ID
+Consumer Key → this is your SF_CLIENT_ID

-✔ Consumer Secret → this is your SF_CLIENT_SECRET
+Consumer Secret → this is your SF_CLIENT_SECRET

 Salesforce labels them Consumer Key and Consumer Secret respectively.